 - Remove your trash or recycling container from the street once it has been serviced.
 Containers left curbside more than 24-hours after scheduled service are subject to citation by the Neighborhood Services Department.

 - Place trash and recycling containers no more than four feet away from the curb, low hanging limbs, power lines and your driveway.

 - Place the container at the curb with the lid properly closed and the handle facing the property.

 - Place containers four 4 feet away from any other object including other containers, mailboxes, power poles, fences, trees or bushes.
 The mechanical arm of the sanitation collection vehicle needs room to maneuver and cannot grab containers when other objects are too close.

-- Place containers at least 10 feet away from all parked cars.
-If cars are blocking the containers, the trucks will not be able to service them without risk of damage.
+- Placement of Bulk Trash: Please ensure that bulk trash is positioned at least 10 feet away from all parked cars.
+If vehicles are obstructing access to the containers, our trucks will not be able to service them without the risk of damage.